Where are Fire Doors Required?

 Fire doors are a key component of modern fire safety, designed to contain fires or slow their spread through a building.
 This essential form of passive fire protection gives occupants more time to escape and reduces the risk of property damage.
 In the UK, strict regulations govern the installation and maintenance of fire doors in both domestic and non-domestic properties, underpinned by the Building Regulations and British Standards.
 So, to help keep your building safe for occupants and legally compliant, we’ll be providing the information on where fire doors are required in different buildings.

-Fire Door Requirements in Domestic Properties
+Fire Door Building Regulations in Domestic Properties

 In the UK, any domestic property that is three storeys or higher must have fire doors fitted.
 This is to help stop the spread of a serious fire outbreak, so all doors between habitable rooms or stairwells will need fire doors.
 Below is a breakdown of the requirements for these types of property: